Sequence0-chaitu/V-Scan-Automated-Third-Party-Risk-Assessment-Monitoring/README.md

 **A GRC-focused security tool that evaluates vendor risk against ISO 27001 and NIST CSF controls, combining automated technical scanning with structured compliance questionnaires.**

-> Built as part of a hands-on cybersecurity/GRC portfolio to demonstrate practical understanding of third-party risk management (TPRM), control mapping, and risk scoring methodologies used in enterprise vendor risk programs.

 ---

 ## 1. Overview